Stormrose/karaka/README.md

 This command buys a token with SWAP.HIVE on the hiveengine order book market.
 Not valid for the Hive blockchain; use `sell` instead.

+### deposit
+`save ('eturnerx.SWAP.HIVE_balance' - 5.0) HIVE to 'eturnerx'`

+prefix: deposit amount symbol
+pairs: to, from, memo

+This command deposits a hive token (e.g. HIVE or HBD) to savings.
+Not valid for the Hive-Engine sidechain; there is no equivalent command.

 ### warn
 `warn message \"This is a warning message.\"`
 prefix: warn